 CSC operations manager Stuart Bowker and sales consultant Lisa James said it was a prime example of how the units can be put to a range of practical uses.

 Stuart, a keen cyclist himself, and Lisa took to the saddle to pedal power their way round the 1.3 mile circuit along with excited pupils.

-Stuart said: “It’s fantastic to see the kids enjoying themselves.
+“It’s fantastic to see the kids enjoying themselves.
 It’s been a really chilly, windy day, but it’s not put any of them off.
 They’ve loved whizzing round the track.”

 The session was led by Janet Gregory of Cycling Projects which aims to make cycling accessible to all ages and abilities through Wheels for All.